dennisimoo/OmiAudio/README.md

 # Omi Audio Transcriber

-A simple web application that allows you to record audio and transcribe it using OpenAI's Whisper model.
+A simple web application that allows you to record audio and transcribe it using OpenAI's Whisper model from Omi devices.

 ## Features